 Boolean operators is a fancy term for using the words "and," "or" and "not" to connect your search terms.
+Some online search systems require these to be in ALL CAPS and some do not...so we recommend typing them in ALL CAPS to be on the safe side.
 Here is what they do:

 AND forces your results to include all of your search terms.
 It makes your search narrower and more specific.
 Some databases and search engines automatically assume "and", but some do not, so include "AND" to be on the safe side.
 If you are not getting enough hits, you could try experimenting by deleting some of your less important terms.